SpotlightKid/pydrlibs/README.md

 # pydrlibs

-Python bindings for the [dr_libs] audio decoding libraries
+Python bindings for the [dr_libs] audio file decoding libraries

 **Note:** *This project is in very early stages of development and probably not very useful yet and may even simply not work.*